ddaaggeett/whiteSocket/README.md

 End-users have intellectual property security options as part of the Blooprint.xyz documentation account settings.
 Blooprint.xyz software will be free of charge for users who are openly designing new Blooprint documentation.
 One way to make money -> Blooprint.xyz software users for private Blooprint account documentation will pay a fee rate according to the amount of Blooprint documents created and maintained.

 I’d rather the world flourish with this new technology and have it profit from how it best serves itself, than aim to siphon off likes to sell to advertisers, and leave the world in an even bigger hole.

-Want to be happy?
-Make the world around you better.
 ____________________________________________________________________________

 New development teams, start your engines!
 University is the perfect test market for the entire Blooprint.xyz  project...from development to testing its functionality in society.